Jake Anderson: Personal life

-Anderson and his wife, Jenna, live with their three kids in Seattle, Washington.
+Anderson lives in Seattle, Washington.
+He and his wife, Jenna, filed for divorce prior to the start of Season 22 of the show.
+They have 3 children together.

 Anderson is an avid skateboarder and is sponsored by the American footwear and clothing company DVS Shoes.
 He also has a signature skateboard shoe released through the company.

 During an interview with Dr. Drew Pinsky, Anderson revealed that he is a recovering alcoholic and his addiction left him homeless for two years.

 His autobiography titled Relapse was released April 29, 2014 through Coventry House Publishing and became a bestseller.